nexuma/pressxtocat/README.md

-# pressxtocat
+# Press x to cat
-Revival of Press x to cat from ginger
+Revival of Press x to cat from ginger.
+This app will copy clean cat facts to your keyboard using cat-fact.herokuapp.com API.

 ## Installation
 Download .exe from releases or launch the app yourself